AhsanulIslam/Using-Databases-with-Python/README.md

     ORDER BY X
 Find the first row in the resulting record set and enter the long string that looks like 53656C696E613333.

+########## Retrieving GEOData >> Folder >> geodata
+Download the code from http://www.py4e.com/code3/geodata.zip - then unzip the file and edit where.data to add an address nearby where you live - don't reveal where you live.
+Then run the geoload.py to lookup all of the entries in where.data (including the new one) and produce the geodata.sqlite.
+Then run geodump.py to read the database and produce where.js.
+You can run the programs and then scroll back to take your screen shots when the program finishes.
+Then open where.html to visualize the map.
+Take screen shots as described below.
+Make sure that your added location shows in all three of your screen shots.

+This is a relatively simple assignment.
+Don't take off points for little mistakes.
+If they seem to have done the assignment give them full credit.
+Feel free to make suggestions if there are small mistakes.
+Please keep your comments positive and useful.
+If you do not take grading seriously, the instructors may delete your response and you will lose points.